TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 2. Click the "Create" button.This will create the files "ttt.example.com.der", and "ttt.example.com.p12" in the /home/ubuntu/direct/tools/ directory.

+3. Copy the trust anchor and domain-bound endpoint certificates to files to their own directory called "good".
+This is necessary because the next steps will overwrite these files because they will have the same file names.

+    > mkdir good
+    > mv example.com* good/
+    > mv ttt.example* good/

 Expired (#2)
 ============

 1. Using the Good Trust Anchor from above, create an expired domain-bound endpoint certificate.

     CN:                             [Name for your CA - ex. "ttt.example.com"]